Tmpertor/Raven-Storm/README.md

 # Raven-Storm
 A strong , personalstabile dos script for testing your own server!(^^)

-This is the official and only repository.
+This is the official repository.

 ## Whats diffrent
 - [x] Pretty Costomizable